PeterMosmans/ansible-role-virtualbox-guest/README.md

 Requirements
 ------------

 None, all prerequisites will be installed (and can be removed afterwards).
-IPlease note that the installer does not check (yet) whether packages were already installed, so it might remove the following previously installed packages, if you don't set the **virtualbox_keep** variable to true:
+If you don't set the **virtualbox_keep** variable to true, all packages that were installed for building will be removed (the installed packages will be exactly the same as before executing the role).
   - bzip2
   - dkms
   - gcc